Frank Okam

-Franklin Nonyelu Okam, Jr. (born October 16, 1985) is an American football coach and former defensive tackle who is the former defensive line coach for the Las Vegas Raiders of the National Football League (NFL).
-He previously served as an assistant coach for Rice and Baylor.
-Okam played college football at Texas and was drafted by the Houston Texans in the fifth round of the 2008 NFL Draft.
+Franklin Nonyelu Okam, Jr. (born October 16, 1985) is an American football coach and former defensive tackle who currently serves as the assistant defensive line coach for the Houston Texans of the National Football League (NFL).
+Okam played college football for the Texas Longhorns and was selected by the Texans in the fifth round of the 2008 NFL draft.
 He also was a member of the Seattle Seahawks, Tampa Bay Buccaneers, Omaha Nighthawks, New York Giants, and Carolina Panthers.